 The Environmental, Social and Governance ("ESG") policy and framework allows for the integration of material social and environmental considerations into the Corporation's investment processes and decision-making.
 The result will be that ESG activities of companies being considered for potential investments will be assessed and monitored as part of Altius' due diligence and risk management processes, where appropriate.
-It is understood that since Altius is primarily a diversified royalty company and not a mine operator, not all of its investments require the same level of ESG review.
 Specifically, Altius will monitor changing stakeholder concerns and political climates in other jurisdictions, thereby ensuring responsible investment and lowering corporate risk.
 This review process will provide Altius with reassurance that companies are remaining in compliance with national/international ESG expectations and standards.